This post may contain affiliate links. Please see our disclosure policy.

 Heavy Cream.
 Adds to the flavor and creates the most creamy cheesecake!
 We can’t imagine this recipe without it.

-Steps to Make a Creamy Cheesecake
+Step-by-Step Guide to a Perfect Cheesecake

 Graham Cracker Crust